Zibilyonik/genre-track/README.md

 ## Live Version
 To access the live version of this app, you can visit [this page](https://genre-track.herokuapp.com).

+## Troubleshooting
+- If you need help with Ruby, check [this page](https://www.ruby-lang.org/en/documentation/installation/) for a guide.
+- If you need help with PostgreSQL, check [this page](https://www.postgresql.org/docs/13/index.html) for a guide.

 ## Contributors

 **Onur Onat Surmeli**